Globalink Research Award: Connecting Researchers Worldwide

 - Additional information on research project eligibility can be found on the Mitacs website.

 - Application materials will be submitted via the Mitacs Globalink Research Award application portal.
-For access, email Mitacs, or to globalinkaward@utoronto.ca.
+For access, email Mitacs, or globalinkaward@utoronto.ca.

 - Mitacs will support with obtaining final signatures and doing the final submission on your behalf.

-Contact globalinkaward@utoronto.ca for specific application information and steps
+- Contact globalinkaward@utoronto.ca for specific application information and steps

 Await the outcome of your application: